aws-samples/karpenter-blueprints/blueprints/graviton/README.md

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
-* A `default` Karpenter provisioner as that's the one we'll use in this blueprint.
-You did this already in the ["Deploy a Karpenter Default Provisioner"](../../README.md) section from this repository.
+* A `default` Karpenter `NodePool` as that's the one we'll use in this blueprint.
+You did this already in the ["Deploy a Karpenter Default NodePool"](../../README.md) section from this repository.
 * A container image built for `arm64` architecture hosted in a container image registry such as ECR.

 **NOTE:** To build a multi-arch container image, you can use Docker‘s [buildx](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/) or, equally possible, a [remote](https://community.arm.com/developer/tools-software/tools/b/tools-software-ides-blog/posts/unifying-arm-software-development-with-docker) build.
 In this context, you want to check the [multi-arch readiness](https://github.com/aws-samples/aws-multiarch-container-build-pipeline) of your automated build and test pipeline, for example, [[support in Travis](https://docs.travis-ci.com/user/multi-cpu-architectures/#example-multi-architecture-build-matrix).
 Next, you need to [push your container images to a registry such as ECR](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/).